 The Log Agent is a wrapper for installing third-party software with USM Anywhere -specific configurations that collect and transmit system events and logs on Linux systems in your AWS environment.
 It detects your Linux distribution and version, and decides if it's supported.

-Note: If you prefer a more manual approach to installation, see Collecting Logs from Linux Using osquery.
+Note: If you prefer a more manual approach to installation, see Collecting Linux System Logs.

 The USM Anywhere Log Agent installer supporting osqueryOsquery is a agent that runs on Linux hosts used for File Integrity Monitoring (FIM) and log collection. and an AWS CloudWatch configuration is available for the following Linux distributions and versions.